 The above statements are intended to describe the general nature and level of work being performed by people assigned to this job.
 They are not intended to be an exhaustive list of all responsibilities, duties, and skills required of personnel so classified.
 May perform other duties as assigned.Qualifications

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals to perform the essential functions.

-- Must be able to travel on an occasional basis.
+- Must be able to travel up to 10% of the time.

 The physical demands described here are representative of those an employee should possess to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.